ruslanmv/BOT-MMORPG-AI/README.md

 Today I will try to explain how to create a program that will play your favorite **video games**.
 This is useful when you don't have time to farm and you need to kill moobs and get items.

 If you are interested in joining to this project, you are **welcome** to contribute.
-You can join to [slack here](https://join.slack.com/share/enQtMjg3MzM0OTY2MDMzNy04NDY5OGE2NzJiNTk4YzkyYjBlMDAyMzBiNzlkZTIyNzllOTA5MmQ5NDkzOTEyYmQ0MTgxZjAyNjM0MWM2NThl)

 The **RPG** game that I will choose for this project is [Genshin Impact](https://genshin.mihoyo.com/en/)